Most probable path of an active Brownian particle: Analytical treatment with pendulum analogy

-where we have used $r=\sqrt{(\bar V_x-1)^2+\bar V_y^2}$, $\cos\phi=-(\bar V_x-1)/r$, and $\sin\phi=\bar V_y/r$.
-This equation is completely the same as the renowned pendulum equation~\cite{Belendez07}, where $r$ and $\theta(t)+\phi$ correspond to the magnitude of the gravity force and the pendulum angle [see Fig.~\ref{Fig:PS}(a)].
+where we used $r=\sqrt{(\bar V_x-1)^2+\bar V_y^2}$, $\cos\phi=-(\bar V_x-1)/r$, and $\sin\phi=\bar V_y/r$.
+This equation is entirely similar to the renowned pendulum equation~\cite{Belendez07}, where $r$ and $\theta(t)+\phi$ correspond to the gravity force magnitude and the pendulum angle, respectively [Fig.~\ref{Fig:PS}(a)].
 When $\phi$ is an integer multiple of $\pi$, $\theta=0$ becomes a trivial solution to this equation.
-When $\phi$ is given by an even multiple of $\pi$, this trivial solution exists as a stable solution.
-However, when $\phi$ is an odd multiple of $\pi$, this solution becomes unstable.
+When $\phi$ is given by an even multiple of $\pi$, this trivial solution becomes stable.
+However, this solution becomes unstable when $\phi$ is an odd multiple of $\pi$.

-Multiplying Eq.~(\ref{eq-pen}) by $\dot\theta$ and integrating once gives the following nontrivial solution:
+Therefore, multiplying Eq.~(\ref{eq-pen}) by $\dot\theta$ and integrating once deduce the following nontrivial solution:

-where $m$ is a positive coefficient determined by the boundary conditions and denotes the inverse of the pendulum's kinematic energy.
-For $0<m<1$, $\theta(t)$ monotonically increases or decreases with time, and such behavior is called ``rotation."
-For $1<m$, $\theta(t)$ oscillates with its period for one cycle, $T_\mathrm c$.
-This behavior is called a ``swing," as an analog to the pendulum dynamics.
-In this ``swing" dynamics, $\theta$ is bound as $|\theta+\phi|<\Theta_{\mathrm {max}}$ with a finite amplitude, as follows:
+where $m$ is a positive coefficient determined by the boundary conditions, which denotes the inverse of the pendulum's kinematic energy.
+For $0<m<1$, $\theta(t)$ monotonically increases or decreases with time.
+This behavior is known as ``rotation."
+Alternatively, for $1<m$, $\theta(t)$ oscillates with its period for one cycle, $T_\mathrm c$.
+This behavior is known as a ``swing," which indicates an analog to the pendulum dynamics.
+In the ``swing" dynamics, $\theta$ is bound as $|\theta+\phi|<\Theta_{\mathrm {max}}$ with a finite amplitude: